 - Goshen College (Goshen, Indiana)

 - Mennonite Central Committee (Washington, D.C., and other offices)

 Your proposal can be a project in any number of disciplines, some suggestions are:

 The only requirements for the proposal are that they fit with the mission of the Center, work in some way with the Anabaptist community, and fit with the current programs that the Center is working with.
 Proposals will be considered that expand programs or work broadly in innovative solutions.
-You can apply for the Climate Futures Fellowship as an individual or as a team (three positions are available).
+You can apply for the Climate Futures Fellowship as an individual or as a team (two positions are available).